Magna-tech/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 9  prints the result of POWER divided by DIVIDE, followed by a new line Task 10 displays the result of BREATH to the power LOVE Task 11 converts a number from base 2 to base 10
+Task 12 prints all possible combinations of two letters, except oo